 - (1) Successful use of most Financial Instruments depends upon the investment advisor's ability to predict movements of the overall securities markets, which requires different skills than predicting changes in the prices of individual securities.
 The ordinary spreads between prices in the cash and futures markets, due to the differences in the natures of those markets, are subject to distortion.
 Due to the possibility of distortion, a correct forecast of stock market trends by an investment advisor may still not result in a successful transaction.
 The investment advisor may be incorrect in its expectations as to the extent of market movements or the time span within which the movements will take place which, thus, may result in the strategy being unsuccessful. - (2) Options and futures prices can diverge from the prices of their underlying instruments.
 Options and futures prices are affected by such factors as current and anticipated short-term interest rates, changes in volatility of the underlying instrument and the time remaining until expiration of the contract, which may not affect security prices the same way.
-Imperfect or no correlation also may result from differing levels of demand in the options and futures markets and the securities markets, from structural differences in how options and futures and securities are traded, and from imposition of daily price fluctuation limits or trading halts. - (3) As described below, an Underlying ETF might be required to maintain assets as "cover," maintain segregated accounts or make margin payments when it takes positions in Financial Instruments involving obligations to third parties (e.g., Financial Instruments other than purchased options).
-If an Underlying ETF were unable to close out its positions in such Financial Instruments, it might be required to continue to maintain such assets or accounts or make such payments until the position expired or matured.
-These requirements might impair the Underlying ETF's ability to sell a portfolio security or make an investment at a time when it would otherwise be favorable to do so, or require that an Underlying ETF sell a portfolio security at a disadvantageous time.
-An Underlying ETF's ability to close out a position in a Financial Instrument prior to expiration or maturity depends on the existence of a liquid secondary market or, in the absence of such a market, the ability and willingness of the other party to the transaction (the "counter-party") to enter into a transaction closing out the position.
-Therefore, there is no assurance that any position can be closed out at a time and price that is favorable to an Underlying ETF.
+Imperfect or no correlation also may result from differing levels of demand in the options and futures markets and the securities markets, from structural differences in how options and futures and securities are traded, and from imposition of daily price fluctuation limits or trading halts. - (3) The Fund's ability to close out a position in a Financial Instrument prior to expiration or maturity depends on the existence of a liquid secondary market or, in the absence of such a market, the ability and willingness of the other party to the transaction (the "counter-party") to enter into a transaction closing out the position.
+Therefore, there is no assurance that any position can be closed out at a time and price that is favorable to the Fund. - (4) Losses may arise due to unanticipated market price movements, lack of a liquid secondary market for any particular instrument at a particular time or due to losses from premiums paid by the Fund on options transactions.